 'SK 35 SW PARISH OF CRICH MAIN ROAD 3/34 Lodge to Chase Cliffe, gate pier and flanking boundary walls.
 GV II

-A Grade II listed lodge to Chase Cliffe [SMR18435], dated circa 1870, and built of regularly coursed rubble gritstone rising from a shallow chamfered plinth with coped gables and moulded kneelers, ball finials, end roof-ridge ashlar chimney-stacks with crested caps, and a stone slated roof to an 'L' plan, with a gabled porch to the angle of the two ranges.
-The west elevation is single-storey with two bays, with a gable to the west side.
-This has a three-light ovolo mullioned and transomed window with a cambered relieving arch above, and there is a slit window above the arch.
-The gable is surmounted by a statue of a deer.
-The gabled porch is set back from the gabled range, with a stilted pointed arch to the entrance, and chamfered surround to the doorway with a quatrefoil panel above, and the stylised 'H' motif of the Hurt family, enclosing a blank shield.
-Two-light chamfer mullioned window are enclosed by the porch, and there is a chamfered ashlar surround to the doorway within the porch.
-Curved boundary walls, 1.5 metres high either side of the entrance gateway, have steeply chamfered coping terminating in a roll moulding.
-(1)
+Lodge.
+Circa 1870.
+Regularly coursed rubble gritstone rising from a shallow chamfered plinth with coped gables and moulded kneelers, ball finials end ridge ashlar stacks with crested caps, and a stone slated roof.
+'L' plan, with gabled porch to angle of two ranges.
+West elevation: single storey, two bays with gable to west side.
+3-light ovolo mullioned and transomed window with cambered relieving arch above.
+Gable surmounted by a statue of a deer.
+Slit window above arch.
+Gabled porch, set back from gabled range, with stilted pointed arch to entrance, and chamfered surround to doorway with quatrefoil panel above, and stylised 'H' motif of the Hurt family, enclosing a blank shield.
+2-light chamfer mullioned window enclosed by porch, and chamfered ashlar surround to doorway within porch.
+Curved boundary walls, 1.5 metres high either side of entrance gateway with steeply chamfered coping terminating in roll moulding.